Puppet-Finland/puppet-resolver/README.md

 # Custom facts

+## systemd_resolve_status

-This module contains one custom fact, *systemd_resolve_status*.
-If systemd-resolved is running it should contain a hash with DNS settings for each interface.
+If systemd-resolved is running this fact should contain a hash with DNS settings for each interface.
 For example:

 ```
 {